AlienX77-cmd/KU-Data-Mining/README.md

 # KU-Data-Mining
-KU Data Mining Course Year 4
-Homeworks and projects will be kept in here.
+KU Data Mining Course Year 4 @ Kasetsart University, Department of Computer Engineering Homeworks and projects will be kept in here.